lxndrbukin/todolistmanagercli/README.md

 # Task Manager CLI (OOP Version)

-A modern, object-oriented command-line interface (CLI) application for managing tasks in Python.
-This tool allows users to **add**, **view**, and **delete** tasks stored in a JSON file, with a clean class-based design, formatted output using `tabulate`, and color-coded console feedback.
+A modern, **object-oriented command-line interface (CLI)** application for managing tasks in Python.
+This tool supports **adding, viewing, editing, and deleting** tasks stored in a JSON file, with a clean class-based design, formatted output using `tabulate`, and color-coded console feedback.

 ---